Field Recording Mastering Rules

 - Rule 8: Mark recordings as “natural soundscapes”, or list what was removed in the Soundminer “notes” metadata field.

-These rules are my humble opinions and are not meant to be universal to all field recordists.
+These rules are my opinions and are not meant to be universal to all field recordists.
 I am just striving for clarity in how I master my field recordings.

 Libraries Where I Broke the Rules: